 error in these things, I don't think it has that much

-percent increase in GDP in the first quarter had solidified his
+in British gross domestic product in the first quarter had

-view that the British economy did not need more stimulus.
+solidified his view that the economy did not need more stimulus.

 Broadbent has voted on several occasions against further